menandmice/micetro_docs/guides/user-manual/console_actions.rst

 1. Select the folder you want to rename.

-2. Right-click and, from the shortcut menu, select Rename.
+2. Right-click and, from the shortcut menu, select :guilabel:`Rename`.

-3. In the Rename folder dialog box, type the new name for the folder.
+3. In the *Rename folder* dialog box, type the new name for the folder.

-4. Click OK.
+4. Click :guilabel:`OK`.
 The object list refreshes and the new folder name displays.

 Specifying Access for Folder Items
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^